Usha Vance is the 4th person of South Asian descent to be part of the 2024 presidential campaign. Why that matters - KESQ

 The 2024 presidential campaign has seen three politicians of South Asian descent vying for the White House: Former South Carolina Gov. Nikki Haley and entrepreneur Vivek Ramaswamy both competed during the Republican primaries, while Vice President Kamala Harris is running for a second term with President Joe Biden.

-On Tuesday night, both Haley and Ramaswamy are expected to throw their support behind the Trump-Vance ticket during prime-time speeches at the Republican National Convention.
+On the second night of the convention, both Haley and Ramaswamy unequivocally backed the Trump-Vance ticket during prime-time speeches at the Republican National Convention.

+And Wednesday night, Usha Vance will introduce her husband as Trump’s running mate in a speech that marks her first official move as a member of the Trump-Vance campaign.

-And as Usha Vance joins the Trump campaign, Asian American political activists from both parties say they hope the increase in representation will correspond with a push to connect with a voting bloc that has long been overlooked.
+As Asian Americans take a more central role in the 2024 presidential campaign, political activists from both parties say they hope the increase in representation will correspond with a push to connect with a voting bloc that has long been overlooked.

 The fastest-growing voting bloc